waffle-iron/Textarea-Editor/index.md

 # Textarea Editor
-An extensible editor which, at its core, is an HTML `<textarea>` (hence the name) and responsive panels, and browser JavaScript modules to add real functionality to it.
+An extensible editor which, at its core, is an HTML `<textarea>` (hence the name) and sizeable panels, and browser JavaScript modules to add real functionality to it.

 **[Begin Editing](editor.html)**